kuestess/homebridge-platform-insteonlocal/README.md

   - `refresh`:  device-level refresh interval in seconds.
 This will override the platform-level refresh value and will still refresh individual devices even if platform-level polling is turned off.
   - `controllers`: this is an array `["<Insteon ID>","<Insteon ID>"]` of other Insteon devices that this device is controlled by. ie if you have a plug in dimmer that is controlled by a wall switch you would add the wall switch ID as a controller for the plug in dimmer.
 The controller device does not need to be a device listed in the config.json

-**Scene config changes in 0.3.2 and later**

 Scenes:
 Scenes remain on/off only and support status when controlled via a Keypadlinc.
 Scenes are configured using additional the parameters below:

   - `deviceID`: Insteon ID of a keypad that controls the scene
   - `keypadbtn`: Keypadlinc button that indicates the status of the scene - valid values are 'A' - 'H'
   - `six_btn`: set to `true` if using a Keypadlinc configured as a 6-button; default is `false`
   - `groupID`: the group number in the Insteon app (Scenes->Edit Scene->Group Number)
   - `groupMembers`: comma-delimited list of Insteon IDs that are part of the group/scene (optional); member device status will be automatically updated after a scene is triggered

 Fanlinc support:
 To configure fanlinc support, use the 'fan' device type.
 This will create a fan device only - you can add a separate entry in your config (using the same `deviceID`) to add the light as a device.